 How to Identify and Use the Evening Star Pattern in Forex Trading?

 When trading forex, a specific process identifies and applies the evening star.
-First, one must recognize the formation of evening star pattern.
+First, you must recognize the formation of the evening star pattern.
 The GBP/USD chart below illustrates the evening star pattern.

 The steps below define how to trade forex with the evening star candlestick pattern: